 COMMUNICATION STUDIES (UCMG)

 The Major Core plus the following Concentration requirements (8 courses):

 Required Electives Group A: Communication Studies/Professional Communication (4 Required)

-Choose any four (4) courses from the lists below, (two (2) of which must be at the 300- or 400-level)
+Choose any four (4) courses from the lists below, (two (2) of which must be at the 300-or 400-level)

 Communication Studies

 COMM 202 Global Media

 COMM 215 Science Communication

 COMM 220 Mass Communication

 COMM 234 Intercultural Communication

 COMM 242 Environmental Communication

-COMM 245 Cultural Aspects of Media Representation

 COMM 255 Special Topics in Communication, Media, and Performance

 COMM 259 African Americans in Television and Radio

 COMM 308 Media Criticism: Principles and Practice

 COMM 322 Persuasion and Social Influence

 COMM 324 Rhetoric and Popular Culture

 COMM 490 Independent Study in Communication, Media, and Performance

 COMM 495 Internship in Communication, Media, and Performance

 Professional Communication

 COMM 107 Effective Speaking

 COMM 205 Small Group Communication

 COMM 207 Interpersonal Dialogue

 COMM 213 Advanced Effective Speaking

+COMM 231 Advertising Techniques

 COMM 237 Communication and Leadership

 COMM 255 Special Topics in Communication, Media, and Performance

-COMM 270 Advertising Techniques

 COMM 275 Public Relations

 COMM 297 Communication and Social Media

 COMM 303 Organizational Communication

 COMM 328 Argumentation and Advocacy

 COMM 490 Independent Study in Communication, Media, and Performance

 COMM 495 Internship in Communication, Media, and Performance

 Required Electives Group B: Media Production/Performance (4 Required)

-Choose any four (4) courses from the lists below, (two (2) of which must be at the 300- or 400-level)
+Choose any four (4) courses from the lists below, (two (2) of which must be at the 300-or 400-level)

 Media Production

 COMM 206 Experimental Film Production

 COMM 209 Audio Production: Podcasting

 COMM 226 Writing for Visual Media

 COMM 255 Special Topics in Communication, Media, and Performance

 COMM 262 Television Studio Production

 COMM 280 Introduction to Film Production

 COMM 309 Video Editing and Effects

 COMM 312 Screenwriting

 COMM 317 Video Production: Vlogging

 COMM 366 Documentary Filmmaking

 COMM 380 Advanced Film Production

 COMM 410 Senior Portfolio in Film Production

 COMM 490 Independent Study in Communication, Media, and Performance

 COMM 495 Internship in Communication, Media, and Performance

 Performance

 COMM 180 Introduction to Theatre Studies

 COMM 201 Oral Interpretation of Literature

 COMM 214 Introduction to Acting

 COMM 255 Special Topics in Communication, Media, and Performance

 COMM 264B Theatre Production - Backstage

 COMM 264O Theatre Production - Onstage

 COMM 364 Aspects of Theatre

 COMM 414 Scene Study

 COMM 490 Independent Study in Communication, Media, and Performance

 COMM 495 Internship in Communication, Media, and Performance

 MINORS

+MINOR IN BLACK STUDIES (BST) (5 COURSES)

+The Black Studies minor offers an interdisciplinary course of study across the humanities and social sciences.
+In so doing, it gives students an opportunity to pursue their own interests in Black culture and history in the United States, while at the same time offering an exploration of the implications of the African Diaspora.
+The core courses give students the foundation to understand Blackness in the United States, and the electives offer a range of courses that students can select depending on their choice of focus.
+This minor will enable students, regardless of their chosen major, to become more cognizant of how understanding Blackness in the United States is essential to citizenship in a participatory democracy.
+Students take two (2) core classes and choose three (3) courses from among different departments.

+Please see the Interdisciplinary section of the catalog for course requirements.

 MINOR IN COMMUNICATION ARTS (COM) (5 COURSES)

 Students must complete five (5) courses from the following:

 Required: